Level Mountain: Quaternary stage

-Monitoring and volcanic hazards
+Hazards and monitoring

 Like other volcanic centres in the NCVP, Level Mountain is not monitored closely enough by the Geological Survey of Canada to ascertain its activity level.
 The Canadian National Seismograph Network has been established to monitor earthquakes throughout Canada, but it is too far away to provide an accurate indication of activity under the mountain.
-The seismograph network may sense an increase in seismic activity if Level Mountain becomes highly restless, but this may only provide a warning for a large eruption; the system might detect activity only once the mountain has started erupting.
+It may sense an increase in seismic activity if Level Mountain becomes highly restless, but this may only provide a warning for a large eruption; the system might detect activity only once the mountain has started erupting.
 If Level Mountain were to erupt, mechanisms exist to orchestrate relief efforts.
 The Interagency Volcanic Event Notification Plan was created to outline the notification procedure of some of the main agencies that would respond to an erupting volcano in Canada, an eruption close to the Canada–United States border or any eruption that would affect Canada.

 The lava plateau margins of Level Mountain are vulnerable to landslides.
-This is particularly true around the steep south and west boundaries where relatively clay-rich, incompetent layers of agglomerates and tuffs are present between more competent basaltic lava flows.
+This is particularly true around the steep south and west plateau boundaries where relatively clay-rich, incompetent layers of agglomerates and tuffs are present between more competent basaltic lava flows.
 Remnants of a 60000 m3 mudflow are present on the eastern slope of the Little Tahltan canyon.
 Similar older scars, including those in Beatty Creek, are visible around much of the lava plateau parameter.
-Past eruptions of Level Mountain may have altered drainage patterns of local streams but their actual effects remain unknown.
+Past eruptions of Level Mountain may have altered drainage patterns of local streams, but their actual effects remain unknown.

-Geography

-Background

-Level Mountain is situated within the Boreal Mountains and Plateaus Ecoregion, a large ecological region in northwestern British Columbia encompassing high plateaus and rugged mountains with intervening lowlands.
-Boreal forests of black and white spruce occur in the lowlands and valley bottoms whereas birch, spruce and willow form forests on the mid-slopes.
-Extensive alpine Altai fescue covers the upper slopes but barren rock is abundant at higher elevations.
-A cold, dry boreal mountain climate characterizes this ecoregion.
-The Boreal Mountains and Plateaus Ecoregion is part of the Northern Boreal Mountains Ecoprovince which forms part of the Sub-Arctic Highlands Ecodivision.

-The Boreal Mountains and Plateaus Ecoregion is subdivided into at least seven ecosections, the Stikine Plateau Ecosection being the main ecosection at Level Mountain.
-This ecosection consists of a partially dissected upland characterized by rounded ridges and wide valleys.
-It contains several small lakes, marshes, muskegs and streams, the latter of which drain into the Stikine River, Taku River and Liard River watersheds.
-Boreal black and white spruce are present in valley bottoms, black spruce being commonly found around wetlands such as muskegs.
-Level Mountain has been described as the most impressive feature in the Stikine Plateau Ecosection.
-It is one of the few locations in this ecosection where alpine vegetation can be found.
-Although alpine vegetation of the Stikine Plateau Ecosection can be lush and grass-rich above the tree line, wetlands and muskegs are the dominant ecosystems on Level Mountain.